leshill/resque_spec/README.md

 ResqueSpec
 ==========

-A simple RSpec and Cucumber matcher for Resque.enqueue and Resque.enqueue_at/enqueue_in (from `ResqueScheduler`), loosely based on [http://github.com/justinweiss/resque_unit](http://github.com/justinweiss/resque_unit).
+A test double of Resque for RSpec and Cucumber.
+The code was originally based on [http://github.com/justinweiss/resque_unit](http://github.com/justinweiss/resque_unit).

 ResqueSpec will also fire Resque hooks if you are using them.
 See below.

-This should work with `Resque v1.15.0` and up and `RSpec v2.5.0` and up.
+The current version works with `Resque v1.19.0` and up and `RSpec v2.5.0` and up.

-If you are using `RSpec ~> 1.3.0`, you should use version `~> 0.2.0`.
-This branch is not actively maintained.

 Install
 -------